CognisynAI/Mission/README.md

 MVDream

-3D Rendering: MVDream, known for creating impressive 3D renderings from text, can be used to generate detailed and realistic 3D models of         various elements within the game, such as animals, plants, and ecological systems.
+3D Rendering: MVDream, known for creating impressive 3D renderings from text, to generate detailed and realistic 3D models of         various elements within the game, such as animals, plants, and ecological systems.

 Realism and Detail is the language of nature: The ability to create high-quality 3D assets will enhance the realism of the game, making the       experience more engaging and informative for the players.